catppuccin/userstyles/docs/userstylesyml.md

 2. Locate the `userstyles` section and add your port to the list.

    You should make changes to everything wrapped in `<>` and remove the `<>` characters.
-If you need help with any of the fields, you should refer to other ports in the `userstyle.yml` file.
+If you need help with any of the fields, refer to other ports in the `userstyles.yml` file.
 If you would like extra guidance, you can ask for help in the pull request or join our [Discord](https://discord.com/servers/catppuccin-907385605422448742).